The Ancient Japanese Martial Art - Nito Shinkage Ryu Kusarigama Jutsu

 You can see how this is done at 1:46 in the video.

-From 3:10, you can also watch footage of the weight being used to smash plant pots from a distance, requiring great skill and technique.
+From 3:10, you can also watch footage of the weight being used to smash plant pots from a distance, something that requires great skill and technique.

 The Origin and History of Nito Shinkage Ryu Kusarigama Jutsu